 Each year, MDIFW auctions 10 moose hunting permits to the highest bidders through a written bid process.
 Proceeds from these permit sales fund youth conservation education programs in Maine, and also pay for the cost of administering the auction.

 You may apply in both the lottery and the auction, but can only win one permit.
 If an auction winner also wins a permit in the public chance drawing, that person is no longer eligible in the auction and their bidding fee and bid amount will be refunded.
-The 2019 auction deadline was February 14, 2019.
+The 2021 Moose Permit Auction application deadline is February 19, 2021.

 The Commissioner may decline to issue any permit or any number of permits if, in the Commissioner's opinion, the auction bids received do not reflect the public value anticipated to meet the goals of this program.